 As a philosopher who works on problems in ethics, historical oppression, and women of color feminisms I am professionally committed to promoting diversity and inclusion within Philosophy and the university at large.
-And as a first-generation, non-traditional student from a low-income background, I am also personally committed to these goals.
+As a first-generation, non-traditional student from a low-income background, I am personally committed to these goals.
 Because diversity of demographics is not enough to guarantee true diversity of scholarship or equitable distribution of resources and recognition within educational contexts, I actively seek to support efforts that empower historically underrepresented students as they develop the skills to confidently participate within and contribute to educational institutions and communities.
-In addition to my own teaching and research, I have worked within a variety of programs to provide student-centered mentorship and skills.
+In addition to my own teaching and research, I have worked within a variety of programs to provide mentorship and skills to marginalized students.

 Diversity in the classroom

 I believe philosophical questioning is one key route through which we can work to decenter exclusionary models of belonging and citizenship that perpetuate marginalization.
-I thus encourage acknowledgement of historical violence and oppression both within the production of the canon and the material conditions that found our institutions, educative and otherwise.
-Rather than censor oppressive histories, I work to teach students to ask the kinds of questions necessary to analyze and assess normative claims and the material conditions such claims support and arise from.
-My courses place the history of ideas within a larger social history while consistently returning to ongoing issues of inequity within the contemporary world.
+I thus encourage acknowledgement of historical oppression both within the production of the canon and the material conditions of educational institutions.
+Rather than censor oppressive aspects of the history of philosophy, I work to teach students to ask the kinds of questions necessary to analyze and assess normative claims and the material conditions such claims support and arise from.

 Diversity initiatives and mentorship in the academy

-I am a member of Minorities and Philosophy (MAP) and use my positions on the Graduate Student Council of the American Philosophical Association (APA) and APA committee on the status and future of the profession to advocate for historically underrepresented scholars and scholarship within the field of Philosophy.
-Within my own research and teaching, which draw form critical race theory, feminism, and decolonial thought I promote diversity in content and topic.
+I am a member of Minorities and Philosophy (MAP) and have used my positions on the Graduate Student Council of the American Philosophical Association (APA) and other professional committees to advocate for historically underrepresented scholars and scholarship within the field of Philosophy.
+Within my own research and teaching, which draw from critical race theory, feminism, and decolonial thought I promote diversity in content and topic.

 Diversity work in the community and public sphere

 Beyond the academy, I utilize the skills my educational access has granted me to assist community projects.
-I organize with Food Not Bombs and other grassroots efforts aimed at combatting food injustice and violence against communities of color through public education and mutual aid.
+I organize with Food Not Bombs and other grassroots efforts aimed at combatting food scarcity and waste through public education and mutual aid.
 I have participated in workshops on liberatory memory within contexts of state violence and served as a facilitator in discussions of anti-oppression work in Chicago’s community spaces.
 I volunteered as a funding coordinator for a community gym and have hosted events on digital literacy on Chicago’s south side.
 And, as a previously homeless person, I engage in efforts that promote autonomy in resource acquisition for unhoused communities both through direct visitation of encampments and through raising public awareness and support for community organizations.

 There’s no such thing as neutral education.
 Education either functions as an instrument to bring about conformity or freedom.Paulo Freire